-I needed to cut a really deep dado to accept the mirror and supporting back panel, so instead of trying to hog out that much wood with a stacked dado set, I did a 2 pass cut on the table saw.
+I needed to cut a deep dado to accept the mirror and supporting back panel, so instead of trying to hog out that much wood with a stacked dado set, I did a two-pass cut on the table saw.

 The 1st cut was to establish the width of the dado.
 Then I reset to the fence and blade height to cut the depth.

 This mirror was so heavy it made me grunt when I lifted it, so I decided to reinforce the corners with floating tenons.